-Over Memorial Day weekend my sister invited us to the Royal Gorge Bridge & Park in Canon City, CO.
-As a member of the military (she’s served 20 years – Air Force) she was eligible for discounted half price tickets.
-Thinking this was a great opportunity to check out the Gorge since it was on our list to do, we headed down on Memorial Day.
+My sister invited us to the Royal Gorge Bridge & Park in Canon City, CO.
+As a member of the military (she’s served 20 years – Air Force) she was eligible for discounted half-price tickets.
+Thinking this was a great opportunity to check out the Gorge since it was on our list to do, we headed down for a visit.

 We skipped a few buildings to head down to the bridge first.
 You might remember that The Boy doesn’t do heights.
 As we crossed the bridge, he was the first to point out the view between the wooden floor planks extending down 950 feet below.
 The sound of the planks creaking did not appeal to him either, but he bravely looked out at the mountainous view and the Arkansas River below from the side of the bridge about 1/3 of the way across.

 Once we reached the middle of the bridge, we could feel the bridge sway in the wind.
 I looked up at my son and noticed that he was not in a happy place.
-I tried to console him by holding his hand but being 17, he scowled at my attempt.
 Not wanting to make the rest of our group hurry, I told him to finish crossing without us.
 Which he did, quickly.

-On the other side of the bridge there is a mountain man trading post and a station to pan for gold.
-Check for show times as there is a 5 minute old western shoot out skit.
+On the other side of the bridge are a mountain man trading post and a station to pan for gold.
+Check for showtimes as there is a 5-minute old western shoot out skit.
 Badly acted and slightly painful to watch, the skit will appeal to kids under 8.

 Move up the hill to visit the petting zoo with llamas, donkeys, and goats.
 Across the street, you’ll find a small animal park with elk and bison.
 Follow the path up to the other side of the aerial tram.
 You can get back to the gift shop from here.